Managing Account Fees And Taxes

-Fees and taxes are an important consideration when trading in binary options.
+Fees and taxes are an essential consideration when trading in binary options.
 While in isolation, these charges may seem quite low and therefore of little significance, when you are trading regularly, making regular deposits, trades and withdrawals, they soon mount up.
-Add to the fees any taxes you are liable for and you could be racking up some large numbers.
+Add to the fees any taxes you are liable for, and you could be racking up some massive numbers.

 Each broker and country has different rules.
-Where you may have to pay income tax in one country, in another it could be classed as capital gains or it might not be classed as taxable income.
+Where you may have to pay income tax in one country, in another, it could be capital gains, or it might not be taxable income.
 Currency conversions will also vary and using offshore brokers may incur higher fees than if you use one in your own country.

-In order to fully understand what fees and taxes you could be liable for, we have put together this useful guide.
-It will help you to understand what charges are likely to be imposed, what, if any, hidden charges you could be subjected to and how you should record and pay taxes.
+To fully understand what fees and taxes you could be liable for, we have put together this useful guide.
+It will help you to understand what charges are likely to be imposed, what, if any, hidden charges you could have to pay and how you should record and pay taxes.

 In this guide, you will learn: